-Before creating your own VBA Functions, it is useful to know that Excel VBA already has a large number of built-in functions that you can use in your code.
+Before you consider creating your own VBA Functions, it is useful to know that there are a large number of built-in VBA functions that you can use in your code.

 In Excel Visual Basic, a set of commands to perform a specific task is placed into a procedure, which can be a Function procedure or a Sub procedure (also known as functions and subroutines).